Resident Characteristics

 More workers commute into the county than live and work in the county.

 Chester County's workforce is strongly linked to the rest of the Philadelphia region, as well as the Wilmington, Delaware area.
-Unlike many nearby counties, Chester County has a balance between residents who commute out of the county for work (136,612) and workers who commute into the county (138,186).
-However, Chester County's workforce primarily lives outside of the county, with 138,186 workers commuting in and 106,282 workers living and working in the county.
-Lancaster County is relatively self-contained, with county residents making up 68 percent of total employment in the county.
-Delaware County serves more as a bedroom county with 65 percent of residents commuting out of the county for work.
+Unlike many nearby counties, Chester County has a balance between residents who commute out of the county for work (149,290) and workers who commute into the county (152,784).
+However, Chester County’s workforce primarily lives outside of the county, with 152,784 workers commuting in and 111,648 workers living in the county.

 Data for commuting data comes from the Census Longitudinal Employer-Household Dynamics Origin-Destination Employment Statistics (LODES) data, which releases one year behind other Census data.